-This study uses a meta-synthesis research method with а metaaggregation approach to research in the last 15 years (2008-2022).
-The synthesis research method is included in the qualitative research approach to analyze across qualitative studies (Erwin et al., 2011).
-There are two approaches to meta-synthesis in implementing the method, namely meta-ethnography, which aims to uncover new theories, and metaaggregation, which categorizes findings based on conceptual research.
+This study uses a meta-synthesis research method with metaaggregation approach to research in the last 15 years (2008-2022).
+The synthesis research method is included in the qualitative research approach qualitative analyze across (Erwin et al., 2011).
+There are two meta-synthesis approaches to method, namely implementing the meta-ethnography, which aims uncover new theories, and metaaggregation, which categorizes findings based on conceptual research.

 The subject of this study was research from 2008 to 2022.
-Data were analyzed by elaborating on topics, selecting research, categorizing findings, and synthesizing themes to produce research answers (Pigott & Polanin, 2020).
+Data were analyzed by elaborating on topics, categorizing research, selecting findings, and synthesizing themes to produce research answers (Pigott & Polanin, 2020).
 Testing the validity of the results is done by triangulation of sources.
 In other words, any findings are referred to other article sources.

-In answering the research questions, the formulation of the framework is answered by revealing the meta-synthesis conclusions from a number of articles.
+In answering the research the formulation of the questions, framework is answered by revealing the meta-synthesis conclusions from number of articles.
 As for a more detailed formulation, the formulation of distribution is used based on the lesson plan in grade 3 from several schools in Java (10 schools), Sumatra (3 schools), Nusa Tenggara (1 school), and Papua (1 school).

-RESULT & DISCUSSION Result
+RESULT & DISCUSSION

+Result

-The following in figure 1 is a framework formulation of microlearning in primary school consisting of nature, characteristics, and methods.
-The nature of microlearning gives an overview of what microlearning in primary school is through its definition and philosophy.
-The characteristics of microlearning are namely MAKOKODESI: Mandiri (selfcontained), Kontinu (reusable), Kolektif (can be grouped into larger), Deskriptif dan Informatif (Descriptive and Informative) (figure 2).
+The following in figure 1 is a formulation framework of school microlearning in primary consisting of nature, characteristics, and methods.
+The nature of microlearning of what gives overview an microlearning in primary school is through its definition and philosophy.
+The characteristics of microlearning are namely MAKOKODESI: Mandiri (selfcontained), Kontinu (reusable), Kolektif (can be grouped into larger), Deskriptif Informatif (Descriptive Informative) (figure 2).
 Last, the method has steps based on Indonesian acronym IKUT, namely Identifikasi (identification), Kategori (category), Urai (analysis), and Transform (transformation) (figure 3).
 This method is the initial basis of the framework to facilitate teachers in creating microlearning.